Beatrice Galilee: Architecture curator at the Metropolitan Museum of Art

 Between 2014 and 2019 Galilee was the first curator of architecture at the Met.

 During her tenure, Galilee was noted for commission rooftop installations by Cornelia Parker ("PsychoBarn", a red barn structure influenced by the Alfred Hitchcock film "Psycho") and Adrían Villa Rojas.
 The installations attracted large audiences and were critically acclaimed.

 Galilee also convened a popular series of one-day conferences at the Met, under the title "In Our Time: A Year of Architecture in a Day", for architects, artists, curators, and writers from across the field of art and design.
 Reviewing the third and final edition in Artforum, Tatum Dooley praised "the imaginativeness and diversity of the projects chosen [under] the curatorial vision" of Galilee, but wrote that "the large demand of the event makes me wonder if it would be better spread out over a weekend."
 The conference format Galilee developed at the Met would soon be translated to The World Around.

-Beazley Design of the Year

-In 2019, Galilee was the curator of an exhibition at the Design Museum covering the Beazley Designs of the Year award.